 - Nuts: almonds are traditional, but you can use other ground nuts in the dough.

-- Fillings: besides a red berry jam, you can use apricot jam, plum, black currant preserves, or something different like lemon curd, Nutella, or chocolate ganache (white or dark).
+- Fillings: use apricot jam, plum, black currant preserves, or something different like lemon curd, Nutella, or chocolate ganache (white or dark).
+The sweetness will vary (sometimes by a lot) depending on the filling.

-- Boozy: add a tablespoon of liqueur to the jam.
-The raspberry jam goes well with nut liqueurs (amaretto, Frangelico), brandy, or cognac.
+- Boozy: Add a tablespoon of liqueur to the jam.
+Raspberry jam goes well with nut liqueurs (amaretto, Frangelico), brandy, or cognac.

 Kitchen notes

-- Make the dough ahead: the dough can be kept refrigerated for several days or frozen for a month, well wrapped.
+- Make the dough ahead: The dough can be kept refrigerated for several days or frozen for a month, and it can be well wrapped.
 Thaw in the fridge the day before rolling.

 - Storing: the cookies last for a week or two in an airtight container or cookie tin.
-After they are filled, they for a couple of days at room temperature and a few more in the fridge in an airtight container.
-If you store them in several layers, add a piece of parchment paper between them so the jam doesn't stick.
+After they are filled, they can be stored for a couple of days at room temperature and a few more in the fridge, always in an airtight container.
+If you store them in several layers, place a piece of parchment paper between them so the jam doesn't stick.

 - Glaze: you can add a simple powdered sugar glaze as we do with the strawberry jam cookies.

-Cover well so it doesn't dry out, and chill for at least 1 hour before rolling.
+- Cover it well so it doesn't dry out, and chill for at least 1 hour before rolling.

 Cutting and baking

-- Rolling the dough: it must be cold.
-Work in batches with small pieces and keep the rest wrapped and refrigerated.
+- Rolling the dough: It must be cold.
+Work in batches with small pieces, wrapping and refrigerating the rest.

-- Cookie cutter: you need two different-sized cutters.
+- Cookie cutter: You need two cutters of different sizes.
 I use different ones and stick to solid shapes.
 Round ones, with smooth or ribbed edges, are my favorites.
 Depending on the season, you can make heart or star-shaped cookies.
-You can also mix shapes, like a large star shape with a round smaller cookie cutter for the center.
+You can also mix shapes, like a large star shape, with a round, smaller cookie cutter for the center.

 - How big should the center be?
 I like the jam to be a star, so I make a pretty large hole.
 Other recipes call for a smaller center.
 It's up to you.

-- Recommendation: if you're gifting these jam cookies, cut out a smaller center, as they will be easier to stack on a tray or wrap if needed.
+- Recommendation: If you're gifting these jam cookies, cut out a smaller center.
+They will be easier to stack on a tray or wrap if needed.

 - Baking time: use two different cookie trays, one for the large cookies and the other for the small ones and the rings.
 The latter will take less time to bake.
 If you're baking all of them together, check the smaller ones and take them out before the larger cookies.

-You'll have three different sizes: rings, small rounds, and large ones.
+- You'll have cookies of three different sizes: rings, small rounds, and large ones.
 See below for ways of using the extra cookies.

-Vintage Kitchen tip: be careful when handling the rings as they have thin edges and break easily.
-Use a wide spatula to transfer them to the baking sheet.
-Work with small batches of dough if necessary so it stays cold.
+Handle the rings carefully, as they have thin edges and break easily.
+Transfer them to the baking sheet using a wide spatula.
+If necessary, work with small batches of dough so it stays cold.

 Place a fat tablespoon of raspberry jam in the center of the large cookies and spread it, leaving space at the edges.

-Place the rings on top of the jam and press to make a sandwich.
+Place the rings on the jam and press to make a sandwich.
 The jam should act as glue to keep the filled cookie together.

-Vintage Kitchen tip: filled cookies tend to soften with each passing day due to the moisture in the filling.
+Due to the moisture in the filling, filled cookies tend to soften with each passing day.
 So these jam cookies (or French raspberry lunettes) are crunchy at first and softer afterward.

 Making Linzer tart cookies means you'll have small almond cookies left.
 They're the rounds that you take out to make the rings.